critocrito/sugarcube/packages/plugin-googlesheets/README.md

   `<field-name>` to be one of `opt1`, `opt2` or `opt3`.
 This option is an array and can be specified multiple times.

+**Metrics:**

+- `total`: The total number of units exported to the Google sheet.
+- `existing`: The number of existing units exported to the Google sheet.

 ### `sheets_import` plugin

 Import data from a Google Spreadsheet.